franzbu/EnhancedSpaces.spoon/README.md

 ### Advanced Menu Features
-You can use modifier keys to unlock additional menu features.
+For advanced users it is possible to use modifier keys to unlock additional menu features.
 Below you can see the default modifiers; as usual you don't need to add these lines to your `init.lua` unless you want to make changes:

 ```lua
   -- menu: modifier keys to unlock additional features